 Call out to your market by talking about shared experiences they’ve had to date on their journey to where they reach out for support.
 You don’t have to work with them from the start of their journey.
 In fact most people never invest in external support until they’ve reached certain trigger points that have made them see that the time is right to get external support.
 (More on how to call out to your market easily here)

 If this article has sparked you to move into action as you realise you too have been making this monumental mistake, then don’t delay in taking action to rectify it!
 Book out time in your schedule to do this vital work.

 But if you’ve a habit of getting distracted and leaving your business oxygen mask off until last as you’re busy serving others first, then it’s time to change this and get support to finally get this marketing piece nailed.
-The best way is to join me in the Introvert Business Booster that has a 2-tier support system; standard and VIP to make sure your journey has exactly the right amount of accountability that you need to succeed.
+The best way is to join me in The Spark Space where we will work through all your marketing woes, one step at a time.

 Motivational PS.
 If you have genuine expertise to share, if you really care about helping others, and if your lifestyle goals are freedom and abundance-orientated, you need to do this work as the world needs your voice to be heard.